zahra-teb/Graph-ML-Final-Project/README.md

 Three features are extracted and utilized for each molecule: atom, bond, and molecule-level features.
 All features are computed rapidly in silico using the open-source package RDKit.

 The initial atom and bond features are listed in the tables below.
-All features in these two tables are one-hot encodings except for atomic mass, a real number scaled to be on the same order of magnitude.
+All features in these two tables are one-hot encodings except for atomic mass, an actual number scaled to be on the same order of magnitude.

 [![1.png](https://i.postimg.cc/gr9pRVf1/1.png)](https://postimg.cc/GTj6ny3j)